 How can we effectively manage and restore ecosystems?

-Despite high investment, there is often limited monitoring of whether management actions are effective at the anticipated spatial extent and timeframe.
-My honours and doctoral work (with mentors Paul Reich, Ross Thompson and Ralph Mac Nally) focused on how riparian vegetation condition and restoration influenced aquatic invertebrate communities, omnivore diets and organic matter dynamics in Australian agricultural streams.
+There is often limited monitoring of whether restoration and management actions are effective at the anticipated spatial extent and within an acceptable timeframe.
+My honours and doctoral work (with mentors Paul Reich, Ross Thompson and Ralph Mac Nally) focused on how riparian vegetation condition and restoration influenced aquatic invertebrate communities, omnivore dietary composition and organic matter dynamics in Australian agricultural streams.
 An important applied finding was that small stretches of woody replanting can enhance terrestrial inputs to streams and shift primary production and respiration rates towards reference condition within two decades.